bob-606/5.easa.fi/README.md

 ## 113. When the rigging angle of incidence of a wing is smaller on the outer side than on the inner (on the root), that is called...
-When the rigging angle of incidence of a wing is smaller on the outer side than on the inner (on the root), that is called...
 - ***geometric twist***
 - V-shape.
 - aerodynamic twist.